et-do/data-engineering-with-python/README.md

 7. Use the "Attach to Running Container" feature in VSCode to work directly within a container.

 ## Managing Your Stack
+Feel free to edit any of the services with custom Dockerfiles and entrypoints.
+You'll find several in /.devcontainer under folders with the same service name.
+I.e. `/.devcontainer/airflow/worker/`

 Commands to manage your stack:
 - Launch your stack: `docker-compose up -d`